thiagoharry/weaver-interface/README.md

 The API will call these functions automatically when it needs to interpret a filename with some texture.
 Our API do not know how to interpret any file format.
-It expects the user to supply the functions to interpret the needed file formats in the correct format.
+It expects the user to supply the functions to interpret the needed file formats in the correct way.

 #### Finalization